Skip to main content

 required

-Your app’s hashed client secret.
-Verified against the stored bcrypt hash on the App row.
+Your app’s client secret.
+Verified against the stored (hashed) secret — the raw value is never persisted.

 code